Focus on integrated solutions and regional capabilities

 Global transaction banking business at many banks will need a total transformation to support evolving business, operating and technology model.
 Global transaction banking customers are challenged by the diversity of their ecosystem and dependence on third parties for completing their end-to-end transactions.
 Speeding up client onboarding. centralising of client mid and back office functions, consolidation of standardised services activities to regional hubs, implementation of customer segment specific coverage model, arming front line relationship managers with data that they need to close and service business, etc. are areas where banks can further innovate to differentiate themselves.

-Keywords: MEA, Gulf Banks, Saudi British Bank, NBAD, Cash Management, STP, IT, Regulation, Compliance, APAC, Payment Channels, KYC, AML, Risk Management, Transaction Banking, Payments, Citibank, QNB
+Keywords: MEA, Gulf Banks, Saudi British Bank, NBAD, STP, IT, APAC, Payment Channels, KYC, AML, Citibank, QNB